-A simple delicious recipe for Instant Pot Curry Chicken, loaded up with your favorite seasonal veggies!
-This flavorful meal can be made in 25 minutes!
-Serve it over rice, quinoa or even rice noodles – and save the leftovers for lunch!
+A simple, weeknight recipe for Instant Pot Thai Curry Chicken, that can also be made on the stove top!
+Bursting with delicious Thai flavors this recipe can be made in 35 minutes!
+Serve it over rice, quinoa or rice noodles – and save the amazing leftovers for lunch!

 You can be deeply involved with everything, but still not be identified with it any more.~Sadhguru

 Here’s a quick Instant Pot recipe that can also be made on your stovetop – Instant Pot Thai Curry Chicken!
 I combed through the fridge and gathered what veggies I could find, and added them to the pot too.
 I don’t know about you, but this always feels so gratifying, using up all the strays.
 Things like bell pepper, potatoes, zucchini, snow peas… all work well!

 Making this Instant Pot Curry Chicken on the stove top, only adds another 5-7 minutes of cooking time- which honestly, I find just as easy, if not easier, but either way, you’ll have a super flavorful meal, full of lean protein and healthy veggies on the table in no time flat.

 And the leftovers make for a delicious lunch. 😉